Global Brand Management: Navigating Challenges

 Global branding refers to brand management in various parts of the world with the intention to maximise its recognition and strength in relevant markets.
 Also, known as international branding, global branding means determining how a brand wants to be perceived throughout the world and how it will position itself in the markets to achieve that vision.
 Its vision is more than delivering products to several countries.
 The idea of international branding can be transformed into tangible activities that affect customer touch points (pricing, product, promotion and place) via global brand management tactics.

 Brand management on a global scale has a promising scope in terms of jobs.
-So, if you’re interested in learning the strategies and principles of global brand management, brand positioning and more, IIT Delhi is offering a Executive Programme in Brand Management.
+So, if you’re interested in learning the strategies and principles of global brand management, brand positioning and more, IIT Delhi is offering a Professional Certificate Programme in Brand Management.
 This programme is delivered by IIT Delhi’s esteemed faculty and industry experts, who offer a holistic learning experience to aspiring professionals.
 To learn more about this programme, enrol with Jaro Education.

 Significance of Global Brand Management